dotwebstack/dotwebstack-framework/service/openapi/README.md

 breweries(name: String): [Brewery!]!
 ```

-All `Query` and `Path` parameters provided in a request should exist in the schema.
+All `Query` and `Path` parameters provided in a request should exist in the OpenApi schema.
 If this not the case for a given request,
-the application will return a `400` error status and a message stating which of the given parameters are not allowed.
+the application will return a `400` response with and a message stating which of the given parameters are not allowed.

 # 1.1.3 Sort parameter
 The parameter for providing sort information is modelled with a vendor extension `x-dws-type: sort`.
 Parameters with this extension should have an array type schema where the array contains the fields on which to sort.